 What is being done to keep students safe?

-The University of Texas at Austin Police Department (UTPD) is a state police agency that employs more than 100 sworn officers.
-It is a fully-functioning, accredited state police agency serving the UT community 24 hours a day.
+The University of Texas at Austin Police Department (UTPD) is a fully-functioning, accredited state police agency that employs more than 100 sworn officers to serve the UT community 24 hours a day.
 UTPD includes an investigative division, K-9 teams, bicycle teams and its own 911 dispatch center.

 The department operates on a community-oriented policing philosophy, encouraging greater communication between police and the communities they serve.
 Members of the UT community are encouraged to use the District Representative interactive map to directly email an officer about any concerns.